-The Columbia Diabetes and Endocrinology Research Center (DERC) announces the availability of Pilot and Feasibility grants to support diabetes-related research at Columbia University.
-New awards will be funded by March 1, 2013.
+The Columbia Diabetes Research Center (DRC) announces the availability of Pilot and Feasibility grants to support diabetes-related research at Columbia University.
+New awards will be funded by February 1, 2015.

 Three types of applications will be considered:

 - Proposals from young investigators - who have not had any prior funding through this or similar programs - to carry out preliminary studies to be used for an NIH, ADA or JDRF grant application;

 - Proposals for innovative/high risk projects by established investigators in the field of diabetes;

 - Proposals from established investigators, without prior funding in diabetes, who wish to undertake a diabetes related project.